 The page is split into three tabs:

-- Statistics - where users can see labelling statistics and the verbatim metadata properties
+- General - where users can see labelling statistics and the verbatim metadata properties

 - Settings - where users can see and update their dashboard settings, and update the global settings of the dataset, including title, description and sources

-From any page, if you have the 'Datasets admin' permission you can also delete the dataset using the delete icon in the top left-hand corner of the page.
+From the datasets page, if you have the 'Datasets admin' permission you can also delete the dataset using the delete button on the bottom of the 'General' tab.
 This will only appear if you have the required permission.